 High Fibre Foods

 Women with PCOS should try and maintain their sugar levels.
 This is possible by having foods that slow down the digestion and absorption of sugar in the body.
+Fibre foods such as whole grains, like apple help in maintaining the sugar levels.
+The fibre rich foods aid in removing excess estrogen from the body reducing the chances of fibroid formation.

-Natural Cures for PCOS – Regular Exercise
+Natural Cures For PCOS – Regular Exercise

 Not all PCOS sufferers are overweight but this condition does affect 60% of them.
 Regular exercise for 5 days a week or 30 minutes of brisk walking everyday can do wonders.
 This activity not only helps in preventing weight gain but in losing excess weight.